jasonmccreary/blog-posts/2012-12-05-better-developers.md

 > &ldquo;[certain language] developers are better developers.&rdquo;

-I generalized the argument because I&rsquo;ve heard it before.
+I generalized the argument because I've heard it before.
 We all have.
 Fill in the blank with any [fashionable language][1] – Scala, Ruby, Go, Python…

 This argument quickly degrades into a language debate.
 One filled with feature comparison and syntactical analysis to demonstrate superiority.
 Why?
-Well, let&rsquo;s face it – developers can be elitist when it comes to *their* language.
+Well, let's face it – developers can be elitist when it comes to *their* language.

 I also generalized to keep the focus off *[certain language]* and focus on the *developer*.
 I want to evaluate this argument objectively.
 And if I said, *&ldquo;PHP developers are better developers&rdquo;* you would have dumped core.
 Which proves the point.